webflorist/formfactory/README.md

 # nicat/formfactory
-**Convenient and powerful form-builder for Laravel 5.5**
+**Convenient and powerful form builder for Laravel 5.5**

 ## Description
-This package provides a form-builder for building whole forms in Laravel 5.5 views without the need to write any HTML.
+This package provides a form builder for building whole forms in Laravel 5.5 views without the need to write any HTML.
 It builds on basic functionality provided by [nicat/htmlfactory](https://github.com/nic-at/htmlfactory).

 The main features are:
 * Use static factory methods for all relevant form-elements.